2023 Spring Budget round-up for small businesses

 VAT

 VAT is charged on all goods, services and other 'taxable supplies'.
 The Chancellor announced there would be a two-year extension to the threshold at which businesses must start paying VAT.
-This will now be held at £85,000 of turnover until 2026.
+This VAT registration threshold will increase from £85,000 to £90,000 from April 1, 2024.

 Dividend tax